-Ben Bernanke made a highly referenced speech earlier this week, which was credited with fueling a sharp rally in the stock market.
-The speech was colorfully titled: “Recent Developments in the Labor Market” and is a worthwhile read for investors and those interested in the US economy.
+Ben Bernanke made a highly referenced speech earlier this week, credited with fueling a sharp rally in the stock market.
+The speech is colorfully titled: “Recent Developments in the Labor Market” and is a worthwhile read for investors and those interested in the US economy.
 The speech highlights a growing controversy in the labor market regarding the constraints on hiring.
 The traditional school of economic thought focuses on the cyclical factors which have depressed hiring and constrained labor market improvements.
 In Fed speak this is described as insufficient “aggregate demand”.
 A new school of thought is emerging focusing on the bottlenecks in the job market stemming from; the aging of the workforce, globalization, and technological change.
 Obstacles based on these reasons are described as “structural impediments”.
 Ben Bernanke’s answer on which factor is muting the pace of hiring relative to past expansions?

 He doesn’t know.

 The Fed correctly concludes that the factors constraining the job market could be based on a lack of aggregate demand and “cyclical factors” but they also could be based on “structural forces”.
 Don’t expect an answer anytime soon.
 It will take academic economists many years to determine labor market imbalances and their answer will come with limited precision and will only be known “ex-post” after everything has already happened.

 My view is that both factors are plausible and having an impact on the overall job market.
 One would be obtuse not to accept that:

 - Some jobs which used to be done in the US are now done more cheaply overseas

 - That the workforce is indeed aging and older unemployed workers take longer to find new jobs and/or modify their skill set

 - That profound technological change isn’t impacting the way business is conducted and the productivity of labor.